Napoleon III: Alliance with Britain and the Crimean War (1853–1856)

-Lord Palmerston as Britain's Foreign Minister and Prime Minister had close personal ties with leading French statesmen, notably Napoleon III himself.
+Lord Palmerston as Britain's Foreign Secretary and later Prime Minister had close personal ties with leading French statesmen, notably Napoleon III himself.
 Palmerston's goal was to arrange peaceful relations with France in order to free Britain's diplomatic hand elsewhere in the world.
 Napoleon at first had a pro-British foreign policy and was eager not to displease the British government, whose friendship he saw as important to France.
 After a brief threat of an invasion of Britain in 1851, France and Britain cooperated in the 1850s with an alliance in the Crimean War and a major trade treaty in 1860.

 War scares were consistently worked up by the press nonetheless.
 John Delane, editor of The Times, visited France in January 1853 and was impressed by its military preparedness.
 He expressed his conviction that "Louis-Napoleon was resolved on a forward foreign policy".
 Napoleon III was actually determined to increase the country's naval power.
 The first purpose-built steam-powered battleship (worryingly christened after Napoleon I) was launched in 1850, and the fortification of Cherbourg was strengthened.
 This led to the extension of the breakwater of Alderney and the construction of Fort Clonque.

 From the start of his Empire, Napoleon III sought an alliance with Britain.
 He had lived there while in exile and saw Britain as a natural partner in the projects he wished to accomplish.
-An opportunity soon presented itself: In early 1853, Tsar Nicholas I of Russia put pressure on the weak Ottoman government, demanding that the Ottoman Empire give Russia a protectorate over the Christian countries of the Balkans as well as control over Constantinople and the Dardanelles.
+An opportunity soon presented itself: In early 1853, Tsar Nicholas I of Russia put pressure on the weak Ottoman government, demanding that they give Russia a protectorate over the Christian people of the Balkans as well as control over Constantinople and the Dardanelles.
 The Ottoman Empire, backed by Britain and France, refused Russia's demands, and a joint British-French fleet was sent to support the Ottoman Empire.
-When Russia refused to leave the Romanian territories it had occupied, Britain and France declared war on 27 March 1854.
+When Russia refused to leave the Danubian Principalities it had occupied, Britain and France declared war on 27 March 1854.